-for implicit surface reconstruction, achieving state-of-the-art results that outperform classical surface reconstruction techniques as well as non-linear methods based on neural networks by a large margin.
-This method laid the cornerstone for the \textit{Neural Kernel Field} (NKF;~\cite{williams2022}) framework which attempts to make arc-cosine kernels learnable by passing input points through a task-specific neural network before evaluating the kernel function, similar to Deep Kernel Learning~\citep{wilson2016}.
-Based on SPSR, NeuralGalerkin~\citep{huang2022_ng} proposed to \textit{learn} a set of spatially-varying basis functions inferred by a sparse convolutional network instead of using a fixed B\'{e}zier basis as in SPSR, hence can be seen as kernel method in the broader sense. \textit{Neural Kernel Surface Reconstruction} (NKSR;~\cite{huang2023}) built upon NKF and NeuralGalerkin and proposed an all-purpose surface reconstruction method that is highly scaleable and robust against noise, eventually becoming state-of-the-art.
+for implicit surface reconstruction, achieving state-of-the-art results that outperform classical surface reconstruction techniques and non-linear methods based on neural networks by a large margin.
+This method laid the cornerstone for \textit{Neural Kernel Fields} (NKFs;~\cite{williams2022}) which attempts to make arc-cosine kernels learnable by passing input points through a task-specific neural network before evaluating the kernel function, similar to Deep Kernel Learning~\citep{wilson2016}.
+Based on SPSR, NeuralGalerkin~\citep{huang2022_ng} proposed to \textit{learn} basis functions inferred by a sparse convolutional network instead of using a fixed B\'{e}zier basis as in SPSR, hence can be seen as kernel method in the broader sense. \textit{Neural Kernel Surface Reconstruction} (NKSR;~\cite{huang2023}) built upon NKF and NeuralGalerkin and proposed an all-purpose, highly scalable surface reconstruction method that is robust against noise and eventually became state-of-the-art.